Skip to content

 What I Do Not Love

 No free tier.
 That is the big one.
 Bitwarden gives you unlimited passwords for free.
-1Password does not give you anything for free.
+1Password doesn't give you anything for free.
 You get 14 days and then you pay.
-For some people, that is a dealbreaker.
+For some people, that's a dealbreaker.
 I get it.

 The Secret Key thing.
-I explained it above, and I understand why it exists (it is genuinely better security architecture), but it adds friction every time you set up a new device.
+I explained it above, and I understand why it exists (it is actually better security architecture), but it adds friction every time you set up a new device.
 You need your master password AND the Secret Key.
-If you did not save that emergency kit PDF, you are going to have a bad time.
-I have seen people in the 1Password subreddit who lost their Secret Key and basically had to start from scratch.
+If you didn't save that emergency kit PDF, you're going to have a bad time.
+I've seen people in the 1Password subreddit who lost their Secret Key and basically had to start from scratch.
 Save.
 The.
 PDF.

 No self-hosting option.
-If you are the kind of person who wants your password vault running on your own server (Bitwarden supports this with Vaultwarden), 1Password is not for you.
+If you're the kind of person who wants your password vault running on your own server (Bitwarden supports this with Vaultwarden), 1Password isn't for you.
 Everything goes through their cloud.
-They have never been breached -- ever -- but if the principle of self-hosted matters to you, that is a valid objection.
+They have never been breached -- ever -- but if the principle of self-hosted matters to you, that's a valid objection.

 The import process from LastPass was slightly clunky for a friend of mine who switched.
-Some fields did not map correctly and she had to manually fix about 30 entries.
+Some fields didn't map correctly and she had to manually fix about 30 entries.
 Not terrible, but not great.
 Chrome imports were smooth for me, though.

 And UI customization is basically nonexistent.
 The app looks how it looks.
-You cannot rearrange things, change the theme (there is dark mode and light mode and that is it), or customize the sidebar.
-I do not personally care about this but I know some people do.
+You can't rearrange things, change the theme (there is dark mode and light mode and that's it), or customize the sidebar.
+I don't personally care about this but I know some people do.

 Versus the Competition, Briefly